datapartnership/syria-economic-monitor/_sources/docs/2023-summer-economic-monitor.md

 scale: 50%
 align: center
 ---
-Trends in Nighttime Lights in Border Crossing Locations
+Trends in Nighttime Lights in Border Crossing Locations.
+The red line indicates February 6, 2023.
 ```

 ### Maps of Percent Change in Nighttime Lights